BIZ: CHAPTER 7

 Now take the responses from the above questions and select your leading 1-3 differentiators.
 Ideally these should not only be memorable, but also should be difficult for someone else to copy.

-Considering the strengths of your main competitors, what are their missed opportunities, where can you create new differentiators that you do not currently have?
+Based on the goals of your clients, and considering the strengths of your main competitors, where are the missed opportunities, where can you create new differentiators that you/they do not currently have?